Elizabeth Hanan

-Dame Elizabeth Ann Hanan DNZM CRSNZ (née Walsh; born 21 August 1937) is a New Zealand local-body politician and community leader.
+Dame Elizabeth Ann Hanan DNZM CRSNZ (née Walsh; 21 August 1937 – 13 October 2024) was a New Zealand local-body politician and community leader.
 She served as deputy mayor of Dunedin between 1998 and 2004.

 Early life and family

 Hanan was born Elizabeth Ann Walsh on 21 August 1937 in Melbourne, Victoria, Australia, the daughter of John Patrick Walsh and Enid Walsh (née Morris).
 The family moved to New Zealand in 1946 when her father was appointed professor of dentistry at the University of Otago; he invented the high-speed dental drill and was later knighted for services to dentistry.
 Elizabeth Walsh was educated at Columba College and Otago Girls' High School, before going on to study at the University of Otago between 1955 and 1960, and Canterbury University College between 1960 and 1961, graduating with a Bachelor of Science degree.

 In 1966, she married John Murray Hanan, and the couple went on to have three children.